Cleaned Up Super Bowl Chili Con Queso

 Here is a “cleaned up” and more calorie-conscious version of a big queso dip that people usually eat at Super Bowl parties.
-This version uses about 67% less cheese and cream and lean ground beef which nearly 50% reduction in calories.
+This version uses about 67% less cheese and cream and lean ground beef which is a nearly 50% reduction in calories.

 Ingredients for the butternut squash puree (makes about 3 cups or nine 1/3 cup servings):

 - 1 lb raw butternut squash, peeled and cubed